-You're probably familiar with the parties taking part in the transaction.
+Most people are familiar with the parties having a role in the transaction.
 The real estate agent is the most known person in the exchange.
 Next, the mortgage company provides the money necessary to fund the deal.
-The title company sees to it that all requirements of the sale are completed and that a clear title transfers to the buyer from the seller is the title company.
+The title company sees to it that all requirements of the sale are completed and that the title is clear to pass from the seller to the purchaser.

-So who's responsible for making sure the value of the property is in line with the amount being paid?
+So, who's responsible for making sure the value of the property is in line with the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
-A professional New York licensed appraiser from Premier Appraisals, Inc. will ensure you as an interested party are informed.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Premier Appraisals, Inc. will ensure, you as an interested party, are informed.

-Following the inspection, an appraiser employs two or three approaches when determining the value of the property: sales comparison and, in the case of a rental property, an income approach when rental properties are prevalent.
+Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Putting It All TogetherAnalyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's market value There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property would likely sell for in an open marketplace.
-At the end of the day: An appraiser from Premier Appraisals, Inc. will guarantee you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+It is important to note that while this amount is probably the most reliable indication of what a house is worth, it probably will not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Premier Appraisals, Inc. will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.